1-11: For Loops and State Variables

 9 Application

-2) Find out if any of the even days were less than 40 degrees.
-Hint: use seq()
+2) Find out if any of the even days low temperatures were at least 50 degrees.

-• add code that outputs to Console the first day that met the condition
+add code that outputs to Console which day met the condition

 4) In one for loop find out how many days had: